TamPham271299/DEJU/README.md

                     --outFilterIntronMotifs RemoveNoncanonical \
                     --runThreadN 16

-# At the end, we have BAM file for each sample after 2-mapping pass
+# At the end, we have one BAM file for each sample after 2nd-mapping pass
 ```

 #### 2. Exon-junction read quantification (Rsubread featureCounts)